Memoir Of A Black Lives Matter Activist - 1A

 One of the important things about being out, especially at the beginning of the protests given my platform, is that I didn’t want people to think that the only way that I had a platform was by hiding.
 I didn’t want any gay young boy or girl or trans person to think that the only way to make an impact is to hide your identity.
 So it was important to be publicly out really early.
 With that said, I spent so much time on the issues of policing and writing about structural things that I just wasn’t writing about myself at all.

 What’s the future of the Black Lives Matter movement?
-How has he balanced his relative fame with his principals?
+How has he balanced his relative fame with his principles?
 And how does he stay hopeful?

 Produced by Paige Osburn.
 Text by Gabrielle Healy.